 a.
-Using the suggestions in our composition handbook and below, develop a new introduction.
-NOTE: do not try to reinvent the wheel - try out one of the suggested.
+Using the suggestions in Seagull Handbook or the examples below, develop a new introduction.
+NOTE: do not try to reinvent the wheel - try out one of the specific patterns in I&C or the ideas in the textbook.
 Review the sample introductions as well on the pages which follow.